E Dominant 7th Piano Chord

 The Notes in an E Dominant Chord

-The root of the chord is always the easiest to find because it's in the name of the chord!
+The root is the bottom note of the chord, the starting point to which the other notes relate.
 The root of an E Dominant chord is E.

 The third of an E Dominant chord is G#.
 The third is up four half-steps from the Root.